The Argus Project

 - Team: Ayodamola Tanimowo Okunseinde, Gan Golan, Raquel de Anda, Julien Terrell, Yvette King, Pierre Mendy, Ron Morrison

-If police wear body armor to protect themselves while in public, what must The Public wear to protect themselves from the police?
+If police wear body armor to protect themselves in public, what must the public wear to protect themselves from the police?

-The Argus Project is not so much about an individual hero, but the Citizen Body as a whole...
+Filming the police is not confrontational nor subversive; it is a democratic act.
+It bears witness to the actions of the state, it strengthens society and institutions.
+The Argus Project is not so much about an individual hero as the citizen body as a whole...
 Together, we are all Argus.

 The Argus Project exo-suit - Deployment 2, 2016